Lyft Assault & Harassment Lawsuits

 In recent years, many survivors have come forward with their experiences of Lyft-related rape, sexual assault and physical attacks.
 Many news stories have documented Lyft passengers assaulted by drivers.
 However, Lyft drivers have also been the victims of sexual assault, harassment and physical attacks.

-However, some survivors are sharing their stories and pursuing legal action against the rideshare company.
+Now, many survivors are sharing their stories and seeking legal action.

 Lyft Sexual Assault Lawsuits

 Drivers and passengers face the possibility of sexual assaults while using or providing rideshare services.
 Some of these victims choose to file lawsuits against Lyft for not properly protecting them.
 Victims and advocates allege Lyft has been slow to protect drivers and passengers.

 Until October of 2021, Lyft had not released a safety report to the public.
 However, Lyft has now released a Community Safety Report.
 According to this report, the rideshare company received more than 4,000 reports of sexual assault in a two-year time frame.

 At the start of 2021, Lyft was facing more the 56 sexual assault lawsuits.
 As more victims come forward, they may pursue legal action against Lyft.

 Some survivors may be able to take joint action.
 In January 2020, a California state judge ruled Lyft sexual harassment and assault lawsuits could potentially be consolidated.
 Thus, dozens of cases with similar circumstances of Lyft-related sexual assault have been combined into a Judicial Council Coordination Proceeding (JCCP).